 GR: When I'm listening to you talk, I feel like you're here every day, but how often are you here?

-RC: It depends on the week but I'm physically here at least twice a week.
+RC: It depends on the week, but I'm here at least twice a week.
 I'm involved every single day, 24/7.
-But I try to come here at least twice a week, sometimes three, four times a week.

 GR: I noticed Locol is going out and doing events.
 You've been keeping busy.
 Why travel and bring Locol around all of a sudden?

-RC: We were trying to stay away from the food trucks since we really wanted people to come out to Watts.
+RC: We were trying to stay away from the food trucks, since we really wanted people to come out to Watts.
 But as we were growing, we saw the effect the food truck could bring.
 The population that comes eat at Locol is split in half.
 Half of the customer base is from the community, right?
 Local.
 The other half is from all over LA and Orange County, even out of state.
-When they land at LAX they actually come right over here from reading about it.
-This past year thousands of people that came to Locol have never been to this community.
-When you watch that interaction of people coming to Locol for the first time you can just see it in their eyes that it’s a beautiful thing.
+When they land at LAX, they actually come right over here.
+From reading about it, thousands of people who have never been to this community came to Locol.
+When you watch that interaction of people coming to Locol for the first time, it’s a beautiful thing.

 So, I decided to take this beautiful thing and bring it to people since a lot of folks are working and can’t get out here.
 We started bringing the truck to the streets of the West Side, Hollywood, everywhere.
 You started to see the same beautiful interaction.
 We started booking parties, events, festivals.
 This year we did FYFF, Arroyo Seco, and Red Bull (soap box races).
 People love it.
 People love our foldies, our cheeseburgers, our Agua Frescas.
 Plus, we’re cheap and affordable.
 You should book a Locol chef for your party.

 GR: What's a foldie exactly?
 Did you name it?